-Have you ever made rice and then realized that it wasn’t properly cooked?
-If the rice grains are still hard or it’s still sticky and slimy, what can you do to fix this problem?
+Have you ever made rice and realized it wasn’t properly cooked?
+If the rice grains are still hard or sticky and slimy, what can you do to fix this problem?
 We are going to find out.

 How to Fix Undercooked Rice in a Rice Cooker